-Assuming that the score function $\nabla_{\x} \log p_t(\x)$ is well known and has already been applied in image generation, the goal is now to estimate the likelihood score $\nabla_{\x} \log p_t(\V \mid \x)$.
-In practice, the noisy likelihood $p_t(\V \mid \x_t)$ is generally intractable.
-To address this, several works \cite{Chung_DPS_ICLR_2023,Song_pseudo_inverse_guided_diffusion_2023_ICLR} assume that $p_t(\V \mid \x_t)$ follows a Gaussian distribution, which can be fully characterized by its mean and covariance matrix.
-Importantly, the mean of $p_t(\V \mid \x_t)$ is given by the following expression:
+Assuming that the score function \(\nabla_{\x} \log p_t(\x)\) is available through a diffusion model trained for image generation, relation~\eqref{eq:Bayes_rule} provides an explicit decomposition of the conditional score \(\nabla_{\x} \log \tp_t(\x_t)\).
+The remaining difficulty lies in estimating the term \(\nabla_{\x} \log p_t(\V \mid \x_t)\).
+In practice, the exact noisy likelihood \(p_t(\V \mid \x_t)\) is generally intractable due to the complexity of the underlying prior distribution.
+To overcome this issue, several works~\cite{Chung_DPS_ICLR_2023,Song_pseudo_inverse_guided_diffusion_2023_ICLR} approximate \(p_t(\V \mid \x_t)\) by a Gaussian distribution, which is therefore entirely determined by its mean and covariance matrix.